 Ecdysis means the shedding of an outer layer.
 It’s a biology term that describes the shedding of old skin when new skin is ready underneath, like a snake sliding out of its old colors.
-This website, among many things, is now an archive of four years of two previous blogs Notes from Home Plate, My Ecdysis, and one vlogging YouTube channel.
-This website holds my photography and mixed media creations, but primarily it is home to my writings in the feminist blogosphere, poetry, prose, and personal updates.
+This website is now an archive of four years of two previous blogs Notes from Home Plate, My Ecdysis, and one vlogging YouTube channel.
+It holds some photography and mixed media creations, but primarily it is home to my writings in the feminist blogosphere, poetry, prose, and personal updates.

 I have taken breaks from blogging over the years and now it’s 2015 and I’m moving back into this space.
 A lot has changed since I started blogging 11 years ago.
 (DAY-UM!
 11 years!)